Tom-H2oThermo/Tom-H2oThermo.github.io/basics.md

 ## Using the H2oProperties Functions

 All of the primary H2oProperties functions begin with “= H2o.” (upper or lower case).
 A list of the available H2oProperties functions will be shown.
-Excel Intellisense provides guidance to the user as the function is entered.
+Intellisense provides guidance to the user as the function is entered.

 ![image](/assets/images/About1.png) <br>